JuKu/rpg-2dgame-engine/README.md

 # rpg-2dgame-engine

-an little 2d game engine for rpg games
+An little Open Source Java RPG in 2D, mainly for educational purposes.